 In a special issue of the i-com journal we would like to present interesting but scientifically explainable and technologically sound forecasts for the next decades to discuss them further in our HCI community.
 We plan to revisit these views into the future in about five years.

-We are looking for experienced authors who, based on many years of experience and developments in their field of work, can write short, personal sketches or essays.
+We are looking for experienced authors who, based on many years of experience and developments in their field of work, can write short, personal sketches or essays or reviews with a strong part about the future.
 However, we will as well appreciate to receive contributions from younger experts in the field, who maybe see completely new paths of more revolutionary than evolutionary work and who perhaps also perceive previous developments as dead ends in order to inspire new paths to follow.
 The contributions may illuminate the topic from different scientific perspectives such as computer science, psychology, media design, sociology, education, business administration, labor and organizational science.

-Contributions in English language should be 2-6 printed pages (1500-5000 words), with a focus more on courageous “informed visions” and less on “excessive literary work” with a horizon chosen as 10, 25 or 50 years into the future.
+Contributions in English language should be 1.500-5.000 words (if the review part in the contribution is larger then up to 10.000 words are possible), with a focus more on courageous “informed visions” and less on “excessive literary work” with a horizon chosen as 10, 25 or 50 years into the future.

 For information about how to submit manuscripts see https://i-com-journal.org/calls/ – Regarding Article Processing Fees the publisher is calling for published articles: We have some sponsoring for this available – so, if your institution does not pay for APCs in Golden Open Access journals, do not hesitate to contact the Editor in Chief – We will find a way to cover the costs.